Exploring Large Language Models for Detecting Mental Disorders: Results

 \subsubsection{DE Dataset}

-The best scores of the F1 for the pathology class and F1-macro in this experiment are achieved on the essay dataset (DE) by the finetuned LLM model with 88.4\% F1-macro and 81.1\% F1 score for the pathology class.
-The model trained on the linguistic features shows similar results with 85.8\% F1-macro and 77.0\% F1-pathology.
+The best scores of the F1 for the pathology class and F1-macro in this experiment are achieved on the essay dataset (DE) by the fine-tuned LLM model with 88.4\% F1-macro and 81.1\% F1 score for the pathology class.
+The model trained on the linguistic features shows comparable results with 85.8\% F1-macro and 77.0\% F1-pathology.

-In general, the three best results on the DE dataset were achieved by finetuned models, which can be linked to the bigger dataset size and to the longer texts in the dataset, which, in turn, are crucial for supervised finetuning.
-For all other datasets methods without finetuning significantly outperform SFT and LoRA.
+In general, the three best results on the DE dataset were achieved by fine-tuned models, which can be linked to the bigger dataset size and to the longer texts in the dataset, which, in turn, are crucial for supervised fine-tuning.
+For all other datasets, various prompting methods without finetuning significantly outperform SFT and LoRA.